How Can I Give?

 Donations of artwork, books, equipment and antique furniture are sometimes appropriate gifts to WKU.
 Before making a gift of tangible personal property, however, please consult with the University to confirm your gift can be used as you wish while also meeting the needs of WKU.
 If your gift is valued at $5,000 or more, you must have an independent appraisal within 60 days of the gift's transfer to the CHF to determine the value of your deduction.

 Many individuals choose to make a meaningful gift by including the College Heights Foundation as a beneficiary of their estate plans.
 Planned gifts can provide a perfect opportunity for individuals to maximize their charitable giving while also minimizing the tax consequences of their estate.
 A variety of estate planning vehicles may be considered including a Will bequest, gift annuities, charitable remainder trusts, charitable lead trusts, retirement funds, or life insurance policies.
-Please contact us to discuss some of these giving vehicles in greater detail to determine the option that might be best for your individual philanthropic needs.
+Please visit our planned giving site for more details or contact us to discuss some of these giving vehicles in greater detail to determine the option that might be best for your individual philanthropic needs.